Sawraphlaser/Sawraphlaser/README.md

 ── ⋆⋅☆⋅⋆ ──

 ༄.°☁︎ → I'm very awkward with conversations, So sorry in advance if any interaction may came off mean,, I block freely / whenever I'm uncomfortable ,, ᯓ  ‧₊˚♪ 𝄞₊˚⊹  ── .✦

-༄.°☁︎ → You can say hi to me if you want ! just sometimes check my ponies name before interact ! but everyone are welcome to say hi  ꉂ(˵˃ ᗜ ˂˵) ,, ᯓ .ᐟ.ᐟ ── .✦
+༄.°☁︎ → You can say hi to me if you want ! just sometimes check my ponies name before interact ! but everyone are welcome to say hi  ꉂ(˵˃ ᗜ ˂˵) , , ᯓ  .ᐟ .ᐟ  ── .✦

 ── ⋆⋅☆⋅⋆ ──